Welcome to Accord Care & Support Age Matters

 Building Better Opportunities - The Bridges Programme

-The Building Better opportunities programme is funded by Big Lottery Fund and the European Social Fund (ESF), who are co-investing in local projects tackling the root causes of worklessness, promoting social inclusion and driving local jobs and growth.
+The Building Better opportunities programme is funded by National Lottery Community Fund and the European Social Fund (ESF), who are co-investing in local projects tackling the root causes of worklessness, promoting social inclusion and driving local jobs and growth.

 The scheme works across Walsall, Wolverhampton and Dudley to support people aged 50+ who are furthest removed from the job market.
 Work and Enterprise Advisors will work with individuals to determine their goals and aspirations to gain future employment.